- Information for the public

 - matters relating to immigration, nationality and asylum.

 Yes.
-To find out more about legal aid and if you qualify, where to find a legal aid solicitor or order our leaflets, you can call our legal aid information line on: 0845 122 8686.
+To find out more about legal aid and if you qualify, or order our leaflets, you can call our legal aid information line on: 0845 122 8686.

 Please note that we do not provide legal advice.
 Calls are charged at local rate.
 For training and monitoring purposes calls to the Board may be recorded.